-We are a financially-sustainable commercial-stage biotechnology company with a record of financial success that develops and commercializes small-molecule anti-inflammatory and anti-fibrotic drugs targeting organ diseases, focusing specifically on organ fibrosis.
+We are a financially-sustainable commercial-stage biotechnology company with a record of success in developing and commercializing small-molecule anti-inflammatory and anti-fibrotic drugs targeting organ diseases, focusing specifically on organ fibrosis.
 Fibrotic diseases represent a large patient population with significant unmet medical needs.
 Fibrosis involves a complex, multi-stage process with multiple pathways.
 While there are numerous potential targets for anti-fibrotic therapy, both established and emerging, addressing a single molecular pathway may not be sufficient to prevent, halt, or reverse fibrosis.

 Our strategy is to use our experience in the successful development and commercialization of ETUARY® (Pirfenidone) to expand into new indications and develop similar drug candidates.
-Pirfenidone, the first anti-fibrotic drug approved for idiopathic pulmonary fibrosis ("IPF") in Japan, the European Union, the United States, and the People's Republic of China ("PRC"), is a small molecule drug that inhibits the synthesis of Transforming Growth Factor ("TGF")- $\beta$ 1, Tumor Necrosis Factor- $\alpha$ , and other fibrosis and inflammation modulators.
+Pirfenidone, the first anti-fibrotic drug approved for idiopathic pulmonary fibrosis ("IPF") in Japan, the European Union, the United States, and the People's Republic of China ("PRC"), is a small molecule drug that inhibits the synthesis of Transforming Growth Factor ("TGF")-β1, Tumor Necrosis Factor-α, and other fibrosis and inflammation modulators.
 We have obtained approval for ETUARY (pirfenidone) in the PRC for IPF.

 Gyre Pharmaceuticals successfully advanced Pirfenidone from research and development to commercialization in the PRC for the treatment of IPF.
 In addition to IPF, Pirfenidone is undergoing three additional Phase 3 clinical trials for connective tissue disease-associated interstitial lung diseases (sclerosis-related interstitial lung disease and dermatomyositis-related interstitial lung disease) and pneumoconiosis to broaden its indications and market.
-In May 2024, Gyre Pharmaceuticals executed a comprehensive agreement with Jiangsu Wangao Pharmaceuticals Co., Ltd. to acquire the rights to nintedanib, a small-molecule drug for the treatment of IPF.
-With this acquisition, we acquired a second product approved for the treatment of idiopathic pulmonary fibrosis and expect to provide patients more choices and benefits, and further enhance Gyre Pharmaceuticals' leading position in the pulmonary fibrosis market.
+In May 2024, Gyre Pharmaceuticals executed a comprehensive agreement with Jiangsu Wangao Pharmaceuticals Co., Ltd. to acquire the commercial rights to nintedanib, a small-molecule drug for the treatment of IPF.
+With this acquisition, we acquired the other product approved for the treatment of IPF, which is currently approved globally for the treatment of IPF.
+Nintedanib is expected to provide patients more choices and benefits, and further enhance Gyre Pharmaceuticals' leading position in the pulmonary fibrosis market.
+Gyre Pharmaceutical is planning to initiate commercialization of the nintedanib product in the PRC in 2025, which is anticipated to offset any declines in ETUARY sales as a result of the fluctuations in the Chinese economy significantly affecting demand for anti-fibrosis drugs and decreasing healthcare spending generally.

 F351, our lead development candidate in both the United States and the PRC, is a structural derivative of ETUARY (Pirfenidone).
-It is a new oral chemical entity with an anti-fibrotic, TGF-\(\beta\)1-targeting mechanism of action.
+It is a new oral chemical entity with an anti-fibrotic, TGF-ß1-targeting mechanism of action.
 Studies suggest that F351 and its major metabolites have minimal drug-drug interaction risks.
 We are prioritizing F351 for the treatment of liver fibrosis due to the large potential addressable market and significant unmet need.

 Gyre Pharmaceuticals has completed a Phase 2 trial of F351 in the PRC for chronic hepatitis B ("CHB")-associated liver fibrosis.
 The Phase 2 trial showed that F351 was well-tolerated without notable toxicity and patients treated showed statistically-significant improvement of liver fibrosis, with the best efficacy results achieved at 270 mg/day dosing.
-Based on these results, a confirmatory Phase 3 trial is ongoing in the PRC with a primary endpoint of the reduction of the liver fibrosis score (Ishak Scoring System) by at least one grade after taking F351 in combination with Entecavir.
-The enrollment of 248 patients for the confirmatory Phase 3 trial has been completed, with the last patient expected to complete the 52-week study by the end of 2024 and clinical results expected by early 2025.
+Based on these results, a confirmatory Phase 3 trial is ongoing in the PRC with a primary endpoint of the reduction of the liver fibrosis score (Ishak Scoring System) by at least one stage after taking F351 in combination with Entecavir.
+In October 2024, the last patient completed the 52-week pivotal Phase 3 trial.
+Gyre Pharmaceuticals expects to report top-line data from this trial by the first quarter of 2025.